K-T0BIAS/MultiModalRouter/README.md

+# WARNING

+## THE README IS NOT UP TO DATE WITH THE NEWEST CHANGES

 # Multi Modal Router

 The Multi Modal Router is a graph-based routing engine that allows you to build and query any hub-based network.
 It supports multiple transport modes like driving, flying, or shipping, and lets you optimize routes by distance, time, or custom metrics.